OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/sloan-galaxies/index.md

 :align: left
 :alt: An edge-on view of the Sloan Galaxies that demonstrates the extent of the data slices and the those areas not yet observed.

-An edge-on view of the Sloan Galaxies, revealing the wise swaths of data and the more concentrated trio of slices on the left.
+An edge-on view of the Sloan Galaxies, revealing the wide swaths of data and the more concentrated trio of slices on the left.
 :::